rayotoo/MultiOmics/Bulk RNA-seq/JvRad/readme.md

 ![Volcano](Volcano.png)

-- Displaying the heatmap results using the `Volcano` function.
+- Displaying the volcano plot for the analysis using the `Volcano` function.

 ## plotDisp